MichaelDemidov/RxLib_rxpickdate_improved/README.md

       TOnGetDateInfo = procedure (Sender: TObject; ADate: TDate; ADay: Word; ANotInThisMonth: Boolean; var ADayColor: TColor; var ADayBackground: TColor; var AFontStyle: TFontStyles; var ADisabled: Boolean; var AHint: string) of object;
     ```

-    This event handler allows you to mark some dates on the calendar with a backround and font color / style, to add an individual date hints, and also to make the date disabled (grayed out and unselectable).
-This is useful if you need to highlight holidays or any other days you need.
+    This event handler allows you to mark some dates on the calendar with a background and font color / style, to add an individual date hints, and also to make the date disabled (grayed out and unselectable).
+This is useful if you want to highlight holidays or any other days you need.
 The `ADate` input parameter and the combination `ADay` + `ANotInThisMonth` can be used interchangeably.
-Sometimes it is more convenient to check the first one, sometimes the second.
+Sometimes it is more convenient to check the date, sometimes the day number.

-* some other imporovements.
+* other imporovements.
 Specifically, I extended the `TDaysItem` record type and replaced the `DayColor` check with a new `DayIsNotInThisMonth` field when drawing days that are not in the current month, to avoid collisions, such as having that color match the color of a weekend or a disabled date.

 Before and after (dates highlighted in red are Orthodox Christmas holidays):